WilliamRitson/Battleship-Server/readme.md

 # About
 This is a server for the game battleship written in Typescript.
 A console based client is also included.

+You can find a web based client for the server at (https://github.com/WilliamRitson/Battleship-Client)

 # Install
 Requires [node](https://nodejs.org/en/), [npm](https://www.npmjs.com/) and [typescript](https://www.typescriptlang.org/) to be installed.